brezzio93/MC-demo/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy
+Run `ng build --output-path docs --base-href /MC-demo/`, When the build is complete, make a copy of `docs/index.html` and name it `docs/404.html`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.